 Read everything on this page carefully at least at the beginning of your studies!

 While not absolutely necessary, getting your own computer (usually a laptop) is often a good idea for your time at UMass.
 Most software needed for classes and research in BCT is typically either available in an IT computer classroom or in one of the computer classrooms in the Design Building (room 260 or 235).
 You typically don’t even need to budget any money for software purchases, UMass has many site licenses available and other programs are typically free for students.
 However, having your own computer allows you to keep your files in a private location and makes you less dependent on computer room availability.

-Graduate students in ECO/BCT are always strongly encouraged to have their own computer when they begin their studies.
+Graduate students in ECO/BCT are strongly encouraged to have their own computer when they begin their studies.

 The following sections give you some tips if you decide to purchase your own computer.

-Even entry-level hardware specs are typically sufficient for common Office-type software uses (word-processing, spreadsheets and presentations).
-Better hardware only pays off for CAD/BIM- and 3D modeling as well as image- and video-editing applications.
+While entry-level hardware specs are typically sufficient for common Office-type software uses (word-processing, spreadsheets and presentations), better hardware pays off for CAD/BIM- and 3D modeling as well as image- and video-editing applications.
 Here are some tips when selecting hardware: